lateinit-apps/guitar-app/docs/various-ideas.md

 ## Full fledged REST API for bots

-Expose more information in text, make more specific endpoints to interact with API fully via curl, separate a new public API layer from internal one's to make it accessable from the whole internet.
+Expose more information in text, make more specific endpoints to interact with API fully via `curl`, separate a new public API layer from internal one's to make it accessible from the whole internet.
 100% an odd thing to do unless we'll really decide to make our own bot.

 ## Telegram/VK/Discord bot